Mixing & Mastering

 • Extended Edit (additional stems must be supplied)

-By adding + Mixed Stems to your order, you will receive back all stems as they are mixed in the session.
-Mixed stems will include all mixed buses as well as any reverb and delay sends.
-Playback of the mixed stems will playback as the finished stereo mix does.
-Mixed stems can be used for remix purposes and further production.
+By adding + Mixed Stems to your order, you’ll receive all stems as they were mixed in the session.
+These mixed stems will include all bus mixes, along with any reverb and delay sends, ensuring playback matches the finished stereo mix.
+Mixed stems can be utilised for remixing and further production.

-By adding + Apple Digital Master to your order, you will receive back both the stereo master as well as the Hi Res 96k Apple Digital Master.
-This master can then be released on Apple Music as an official Hi Res Apple Digital Master that is optimised specifically for Apple Music and plays back at high resolution 96k.
-All Apple Digital Masters receive a badge and are marketed as an official Hi Res Apple Digital Master on Apple Music.
+By adding + Apple Digital Master to your order, you will receive both the stereo master and a high-resolution 96k Apple Digital Master.
+This master can be released on Apple Music as an official Hi-Res Apple Digital Master, optimised specifically for Apple Music playback.
+All Apple Digital Masters are awarded a badge and marketed as official Hi-Res releases, ensuring your music plays back at the highest quality and stands out on the platform.

-By adding + Vinyl Master to your order, you will receive back an additional version of your master optimised ready to be pressed to vinyl.
+By adding + Vinyl Master to your order, you will receive an additional version of your master, specifically optimised and prepared for vinyl pressing.
+This ensures your music is perfectly tailored for the unique sound and requirements of vinyl production.

-By adding + Additional Stereo Masters to your order, you will receive back all additional mixes provided mastered through the same mastering chain as the original mix.
+By adding + Additional Stereo Masters to your order, you will receive all additional mixes you provide, mastered through the same mastering chain as your original mix.
+This ensures consistency across all versions of your song.

 • Instrumental